kunalkushwaha/docker-workshop-book/Chapter1/docker-commands.md

     7c69dd806a5c4a042530caa600ebcc2c9b865129123475538dc71ccdf8a78056
     ```

-    You see, it prints a 64 hex digit number, This is basically Container id assigned to your container.
+    You see, it prints a 64 digit hex string, This is basically Container id assigned to your container.

     Now you can see status of your newly created container by ``docker ps`` command.